 We are a husband & wife team that started a mobile yarn shop.
 Who wouldn’t be excited to have a whole trailer of yarn to choose from?
 We have recently developed our own line of hand-dyed yarn that we dye ourselves.
 We love being able to travel together to shows and meeting our customers in person.

-Items available for sale: Millspun yarns, commercial yarns, patterns and books, hand knitting supplies, crochet supplies
+Items available for sale: Millspun yarns, commercial yarns, patterns and books, hand knitting supplies, crochet supplies.
+Handwoven baskets from Africa.

 Facebook: Galiana Creations

 At Glenfiddich Wool in Millerton, PA we raise, wash and dye our own wool from our Border Leicester Sheep.
-Kathleen England and Barb Condon are the “workers” behind the beautiful yarns, colors and original designs of Glenfiddich Wool.
+Kathleen England is the “worker” behind the beautiful yarns, colors, and original designs of Glenfiddich Wool.
 The wool comes “fresh from the farm”, and we use very “Earth Friendly” techniques for our beautiful products.
-We love the Border Leicester Sheep for their easy disposition, wool and mild tasting meat.
+We love the Border Leicester Sheep for their easy disposition, wool, and mild-tasting meat.
 They are the perfect breed for our hill farm.

 Facebook: Glenfiddich Wool